RobRich999/LLVM_Optimized_AVX2/README.md

 git apply /path/to/llvm-avx2.patch

-All builds are bootstrapped.
-There is no need to pass the --bootstrap option, which will now error.

 LLVM is built with -march=x86-64-v3 and other optimizations.
 Optimizations have been carried down into the PGO, ThinLTO, and BOLT build options.

 Usage example from the /chromium/src directory:

-vpython3 tools/clang/scripts/build.py --without-android --without-fuchsia --disable-asserts --thinlto --pgo --bolt --llvm-force-head-revision
+vpython3 tools/clang/scripts/build.py --bootstrap --without-android --without-fuchsia --disable-asserts --thinlto --pgo --bolt --llvm-force-head-revision

 Building LLVM with ThinLTO, PGO, and BOLT optimizations are optional.
 Regardless, LLLVM still builds with optimizations for -O3, -march=x86-64-v3, Polly, etc.